huawei-noah/SMARTS/examples/rl/platoon/train/Readme.md

-1) Total distance computation in argoverse scenarios for following tasks.
+1) Total distance computation in argoverse scenarios for following tasks See issue 2011.

 2) Check scenarios.